-When customers have just bought a product from you and they’re happy with the purchase, the experience is fresh in their mind.
+When customers have just bought a product from you and they’re happy with the purchase, the experience is fresh in their minds.
 That means they will be easier to convince.
 It will also be easier for them to describe their experience with your business.

 Also regarding timing, you should try to give them a friendly, polite “deadline” to write the testimonial.
-Otherwise they might delay their reply, thinking it’s not that important for anyone.
+Otherwise, they might delay their reply, thinking it’s not that important for anyone.

 “If you can please help us with this by the end of …./until the ….., that would be great and we would really appreciate your effort.”

 The tone of your email is crucial if you want to get through to your recipient.
 In order to use the most appropriate language, you have to know your customers.
 It’s not wise to use the same email template for all your requests.

 Collect useful data about your clients: sex, age, location, language, interests, spending patterns and so on.

 Research shows that most customers will fall into 4 main categories: impulsive, aggressive, caring and logical.
 This classification is not only useful to get to know them as buyers.
 It can also be helpful when drafting your email.

 You have to adapt the tone of your testimonial request email accordingly, in order to get the best results.